 What channels do you currently offer support over?

-The best approach to customer support is an omnichannel one.
+The best approach to customer support is with omnichannel customer services.

 Black Friday is a great time to offer support over social media, given that Black Friday sales events are often announced on Twitter and Facebook, as well as the usual phone, email, and live chat options.